-High availability and disaster recovery for Oracle Database Enterprise Edition (without RAC) on Azure can be achieved using Data Guard, Active Data Guard, or Oracle Golden Gate, with two databases in two separate virtual machines.
+High availability and disaster recovery for Oracle Database Enterprise Edition (without relying on Oracle RAC) can be achieved on Azure using Data Guard, Active Data Guard, or Oracle Golden Gate, with two databases on two separate virtual machines.
 Both virtual machines should be in the same virtual network to ensure they can access each other over the private persistent IP address.
 Additionally, we recommend placing the virtual machines in the same availability set to allow Azure to place them into separate fault domains and upgrade domains.
 Should you want to have geo-redundancy - you can have these two databases replicate between two different regions and connect the two instances with a VPN Gateway.

 With Oracle Data Guard, high availability can be achieved with a primary database in one virtual machine, a secondary (standby) database in another virtual machine, and one-way replication set up between them.
 The result is read access to the copy of the database.
 With Oracle GoldenGate, you can configure bi-directional replication between the two databases.
 To learn how to set up a high-availability solution for your databases using these tools, see Active Data Guard and GoldenGate documentation at the Oracle website.
 If you need read-write access to the copy of the database, you can use Oracle Active Data Guard.

-We have a tutorial "Implement Oracle GoldenGate on Azure" which walks you through the basic seup procedure to trial this on Azure.
+We have a tutorial "Implement Oracle GoldenGate on Azure", which walks you through the basic setup procedure to trial this on Azure.

-Despite having an HA and DR solution architected in Azure, you will want to ensure you have a backup strategy in place to restore your database.
-We have a tutorial Backup and recover an Oracle Database which walks you through the basic procedure for establishing a consistant backup.
+Despite having an HA and DR solution architected in Azure, you want to ensure you have a backup strategy in place to restore your database.
+We have a tutorial Backup and recover an Oracle Database which walks you through the basic procedure for establishing a consistent backup.

 Oracle WebLogic Server virtual machine images